 This learning approach is designed to build knowledge gradually, reinforcing what students have learned over time.

-Zenva Schools is a great tool for this – as it features courses that gradually scale in difficulty, and each list any prerequisite knowledge needed.
+Zenva Schools is a great tool for this – it features courses that gradually scale in difficulty, and each list any prerequisite knowledge needed.
 That way, when assigning projects, you don’t have to worry about your students losing confidence due to gaps in their knowledge.

 2. GIVE STUDENTS CHOICE